Angelo Kourkafas,CFA

 The U.S. dollar dominates foreign exchange reserves, which are assets held by global central banks in foreign currencies.
 These reserves are often used for trade payments or to support a currency if needed.

 The percentage of reserves held in U.S. dollars has moderated over the past few decades, as the U.S. economy accounts for a somewhat smaller share of global activity.
-However, the dollar remains the most held currency by far, comprising nearly 60% of global reserves.
+However, the dollar remains the most held currency by far, comprising nearly 57% of global reserves.
 The euro, which is the next largest currency held in reserves, makes up about 20% of reserves.

 World currency pie chart

 Source: FactSet, IMF.
-World currency composition of official foreign exchange reserves, third quarter 2024.
+World currency composition of official foreign exchange reserves, third quarter 2025.

 2. Global trade, including oil trade, is still largely conducted in dollars.

-The Fed estimates that between 1999 and 2019, the dollar accounted for 96% of trades in North America, 74% in the Asia-Pacific region, and 79% for the rest of the world.
+The Federal Reserve estimates that between 1999 and 2019, the dollar accounted for 96% of trades in North America, 74% in the Asia-Pacific region, and 79% for the rest of the world.
 The only region where trade was not dominated by the U.S. dollar was Europe, where the euro remained the preferred trade currency.

 3. The U.S. dollar is backed by deep, liquid and regulated financial markets.